silent-turtle/Autocomplete-Project/README.md

 # Autocomplete-Project
-The project that i've been working on as part of the DSA course in FMI.
+The project that I've been working on as part of the DSA course in FMI.

 # To-Do List:
 - remove the global transition container and use the children one in each state instead